bcgov/platform-developer-docs/docs/app-monitoring/check-application-health-after-outage.md

 If you have problems with your pipeline installation, delete the member pods and allow them to restart, then try again.

-### rabbitMQ
+### RabbitMQ

-If you're running rabbitMQ as part of your application, you may need to restart it in case the outage caused network issues.
+If you're running RabbitMQ as part of your application, you may need to restart it in case the outage caused network issues.

 ## Keep track of recovery steps<a name="keep-track"></a>